Eridark07/BoxingClock/README.md

 This project was developed by Eric Matei Dragomir in 2023.

+## Acknowledgments
+The need for a simple timer for boxing and other martial arts training sessions inspired this boxing clock application.

+## Support
+For any issues, questions, or suggestions related to this project, please open an [issue](Eridark07/BoxingClock/issues) on the GitHub repository.
+We appreciate your feedback!

+Happy boxing! 🥊

 ## License

 This project is licensed under the [MIT License](LICENSE).